n_build_threads. Controls the number of threads used to build

 occur.
 If you are only interested in the fuzzy graph and not the embedded

 a model.
-This prevents the model from being used in umap_transform
+This prevents the model from being used in umap_transform, but allows

 delete the temporary working directories they used, but would always silently

-fail because Annoy is making use of files in those directories.init = "spca"
+fail because Annoy is making use of files in those directories.init = "spca", fixed values of a and b (rather than allowing

 and gave a default number of epochs (dependent on the number of vertices in the